pseudosma/typographia/README.md

 es6
 webpack

+* `npm install`
-1. Start it up with `npx webpack-dev-server` or `npx webpack` to do a straight build
+* Start it up with `npx webpack-dev-server`
-2. Open index.html
+* Deploy with `npx webpack`, open index.html and change the script location to the js folder.